dagster-io/dagster/docs/sections/deploying/aws.rst

 This script will optionally launch an RDS instance for you; if you choose to launch an RDS PostgreSQL instance, the remote EC2 instance will automatically be configured to talk to RDS via a ``dagster.yaml`` file in the remote ``$DAGSTER_HOME``.
-See the docs on the :ref:`Dagster Instance <instance>` for more information about this configuration.
+See the docs on the :ref:`Dagster Instance <deployment-reference>` for more information about this configuration.

 Once the EC2 instance is launched and ready, you can synchronize your Dagster code to it using: